Homicide

 Alex M., RIF125661

 The first was the case of Alex M. Alex was accused of the torture-murder of his girlfriend's young son.
-Unlike many capital trials, Addison and the defense team did NOT concede the murder and only fought to avoid the death penalty; they fought to win the case.
+Unlike many capital trials, Addison and the defense team did NOT concede the murder and only fight to avoid the death penalty; they fought to win the case.
 The defense was that the child's injuries were inflicted before he was in Alex's care and if the jury believed they were inflicted by Alex he did have the intent to kill.
 The prosecution's case was all about the statements Alex made to the police, which, if believed, made the prosecution's case rather strong.
 The defense team presented expert medical testimony to support the position that injuries occurred before the child was in Alex's care.
 The district attorney focused on Alex's statements.
 In the middle of the trial, Addison jointly wrote a motion attacking the evidence that had been presented for the torture special circumstance and asking the judge to dismiss it.
 It was a high-stakes motion: If granted, the case becomes a regular first-degree murder case; if denied, it remained a death penalty case, and the killing of a child is never a good defense death penalty case.
 The team argued the motion, and it was granted.
 Alex was saved from death row.
-Unfortunately, it seems that his statements were too much for the jurors who found him guilty of first-degree murder.
+Unfortunately, it seems that his statements were too much for the jurors, who found him guilty of first-degree murder.
 Alex was sentenced to twenty-five years to life in prison.
 The case started with his exposure being years on Death Row, followed by death by lethal injection.
 Instead, someday, he will have a parole hearing and may be able to go home.

 The teaser that was on the front page of the paper.